OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ; Nicole Castro (Festival Organizer)

 ; Theo Dumont (Founder)

 HollyShorts Film Festival Official Rules

 Employees (and their immediate families (parent, spouse, child, sibling and their respective spouses, regardless of where they reside) and those living in their same households, whether or not related) of HollyShorts and any of their respective parents, affiliates, subsidiaries and advertising and promotion agencies or festival sponsors, are not eligible to win.
 There is no limit on the number of short films you can submit; however, each short film submitted by you must be original and different from any other short film submitted by you, submitted on a separate DVD/Stream and accompanied by its own completed submission form and participant agreement.
-Short films may be a maximum of 30 minutes in length, must be in English or subtitled in English and must be submitted on DVD in NTSC format.
+Short films may be a maximum of 40 minutes in length, must be in English or subtitled in English and must be submitted via Stream or DVD (digital stream preferred) in NTSC format.
 PAL format or any other format will not be accepted.
 HollyShorts reserves the right to reject any short film that it determines, in its sole and absolute discretion, contains prohibited content or is offensive, inappropriate or otherwise unacceptable.
 All eligible entries received by HollyShorts will be judged by the HollyShorts selection committee and jury.
-Selections will be notified by email on/around July 8, 2014.
+Selections will be notified by email on/around July 10, 2015.